ktonosaki/glmmDMR/README.md

 The **beta site-level** configuration (`--family beta --mode site`) is recommended based on benchmarking: it maintains the highest precision across a wide range of effect sizes and most effectively suppresses false positives driven by high methylation variance.

-Group differences are modeled as fixed effects; biological replicates are modeled as random intercepts ($u_i \sim N(0, \sigma^2)$).
+Group differences are modeled as fixed effects; biological replicates are modeled as random intercepts.
 Statistical significance is assessed by likelihood ratio test, with p-values adjusted using the Benjamini–Hochberg method.

 **Input:** Sliding-window matrix TSV.GZ from `prepare_matrix.sh`